BillyOh.com

 You can’t go wrong with striking shapes when choosing plants for your tropical garden.

-53. Incorporate vibrancy and height to garden borders
+33. Incorporate vibrancy and height into garden borders

-A mix of height with tall, towering plants like bamboo and bananas are a great choice for garden borders.
-Not only can they provide a protective canopy for lower growing plants, but also the dense planting will help create the feeling of a jungle.
+A mix of height with tall, towering plants like bamboo and bananas is a great choice for garden borders.
+Not only can they provide a protective canopy for lower-growing plants, but also the dense planting will help create the feeling of a jungle.

 Tropical greenhouse